Maszlee Malik

-Maszlee bin Malik (Jawi: مزلي بن مالک, born 1974) is a Malaysian politician who has served as Chairman of the International Institute of Advanced Islamic Studies (IAIS) since March 2023.
+Maszlee bin Malik (Jawi: مزلي بن مالک, born 1974) is a Malaysian politician who has served as a Member of the Johor State Legislative Assembly (MLA) for Puteri Wangsa since July 2026.
+He has also served Chairman of the International Institute of Advanced Islamic Studies (IAIS) since March 2023.

 He served as the Minister of Education in the Pakatan Harapan (PH) administration under former Prime Minister Mahathir Mohamad from May 2018 until January 2020, and was the Member of Parliament (MP) for Simpang Renggam from May 2018 to November 2022.
 He briefly held the position of President of the International Islamic University Malaysia (IIUM) from September 2018 to November 2018.

 A member of the People's Justice Party (PKR), he holds the position of Division Chief of Simpang Renggam.
-Prior to that, he was a member of the Malaysian United Indigenous Party (BERSATU).
+Prior to that, he was a member of the Parti Pribumi Bersatu Malaysia (BERSATU).
 He is also professor at the University of Cyberjaya's psychology and social sciences faculty.

 Background

 Maszlee bin Malik was born in Johor Bahru, Johor, in 1974.
 He is of Malays, Hakka Chinese and Bugis descent.
 Maszlee attended the English College and obtained a bachelor's degree in Islamic Jurisprudence from the University of Al-Bayt and a master's degree in the same field from the University of Malaya.
 He obtained a doctorate in Political Science from Durham University.
 His PhD thesis was titled "Constructing the Architectonics and Formulating the Articulation of Islamic Governance: A Discursive Attempt in Islamic Epistemology".
-He speaks Malay, Arabic, English, French, German, Mandarin, and Hokkien.
+He speaks Malay, Arabic, English, French, German, Mandarin, and very simple Hokkien.